DmitriiKumancev/2-queue-service/README.md

 - **Parallel Tasks (N)**: Users can specify the maximum number of parallel tasks by providing the `--maxParallelTasks` flag when running the service.
 Adjust this value to match the system's capacity and performance requirements.

-## Use Cases

-- **Education**: The service is suitable for educational applications, helping students understand arithmetic progressions.

-- **Workload Management**: Businesses can use the service to manage and optimize workload distribution in a concurrent environment.

-- **Task Scheduling**: Users can schedule tasks to run concurrently while maintaining a well-organized execution order.

-- **Efficient Processing**: Applications requiring efficient and organized task execution, such as batch processing and data manipulation, can benefit from this service.

 ## Cleaning Up

 To remove the service binary, use the `make clean` command.